blockcaptain/blockcaptain-docs/docs/blkcapt/design.md

 ## Principles

-Be paranoid about data loss.
-The chance of data loss should be virtually 0%.
-Everything risk that can be reasonably mitigated should be: e.g. silent data corruption ([bitrot](https://en.wikipedia.org/wiki/Data_degradation)), malicious data corruption, complete failure of 1, 2 or all physical disks, an unrecoverable data bug in the cloud backup tool, or forgetting to pay the bill on your cloud storage.
+Rigerously evaluate and mitigate failures modes which may lead to data loss.
+The probability of major data loss should be close to 0%.
+Every risk that can be reasonably mitigated should be: e.g. silent data corruption ([bitrot](https://en.wikipedia.org/wiki/Data_degradation)), malicious data corruption, complete failure of 1, 2 or all physical disks, an unrecoverable data bug in the cloud backup tool, or forgetting to pay the bill on your cloud storage.

-## Related Tools

-ZFS support is in future plans.
-BlockCaptain should complement [ZSys](https://github.com/ubuntu/zsys).

 ## Alternative Tools

 BlockCaptain has some intersecting functionality with the following tools.
-These tools are not full alternatives to BlockCaptain, nor is BlockCaptain a superset of any of these tools.
+These tools are not full alternatives to BlockCaptain, nor is BlockCaptain a superset of these tools.

 ### Btrfs